dalagero/nH_selection/README.md

 -finalize2000.C: adding up the plots from the runs done by findIBDs_2000.C

 -finalize_singles2000.C: properly scaling the synthetic accidentals background for each run and adding the plots from findSingles_new.C

+-submission scripts: submit_..., run_..., wrapper_... used to submit jobs to the IHEP cluster by hall

+-lists of the good runs: all together or separated by hall